jsdelivrbot/openarch-d8/README.md

 * table pagers should have bigr buttons for mobile
 * bd class should be responsible for text color.
 * replace all title--prim, title--sec, etc with atomic classes.
+* sometimes invert gets in bad state when using ajax when inverted. eg events next page.
+* event flex slideshow not working with variable heights again...

 ## Liscense